 Step2 – Adding environmental monitoring

-You are going to use the MKR Env Shield to monitor the environmental conditions inside the biodome.
+You are going to use the MKR ENV Shield to monitor the environmental conditions inside the biodome.
 The shield enables you to monitor temperature, pressure, humidity, UVA, UVB and light intensity.

 You are now going to create the code to measure the humidity and temperature.

 Select examples in the editor and search for ‘env’.
 You will then see a ReadSensors file under the Arduino_MKRENV section.
-Open this file and upload it to your MKR1000.
+Open this file and upload it to your Arduino.
 You should then click on monitor to view the current readings to check that everything is working as anticipated.

 Adding the data to the Arduino IoT Cloud